allisonhere/Glasspath/README.md

 # Glasspath

-Glasspath is a themed and slightly modernized fork of [File Browser](https://github.com/filebrowser/filebrowser) that keeps the familiar single-binary file manager while layering updated styling (Obsidian-inspired darks, neon accents, refreshed info panels, and Vue/Naive UI components).
+Glasspath is a themed and modernized fork of [File Browser](https://github.com/filebrowser/filebrowser) that keeps the familiar single-binary file manager while layering updated styling (Obsidian/Glassmorphism/Pro themes), refreshed info panels, command palette + keyboard shortcuts, and Vue/Naive UI components.

 > **Credit:** The core application, server, and original frontend are by the File Browser contributors under the Apache 2.0 license.
 This fork builds on their work—see [LICENSE](LICENSE) for details.